 Ovarian cancer is one of the common female reproductive cancers.
 It is the seventh most diagnosed cancer and is one of the leading causes of cancer-associated female mortality in the world.
-According to latest report of National Cancer Registry Program (NCRP), ovarian cancers rank third after uterine and cervical cancers in Indian women.
-Even though, ovarian cancer has a lower prevalence in comparison to the breast cancer, it has the worst prognosis and is three times more fatal than the breast cancer.
+According to the latest report of the National Cancer Registry Program (NCRP), ovarian cancers rank third after uterine and cervical cancers in Indian women.
+Even though ovarian cancer has a lower prevalence in comparison to breast cancer, it has the worst prognosis and is three times more fatal than breast cancer.

 Ovaries are a pair of oval-shaped female reproductive organs that produce and release eggs (ovum) for reproduction.
 It is responsible for the production of female hormones, such as estrogen and progesterone.

-Ovarian cancers are often referred as “silent killers” as there are no reliable signs and symptoms in the early stages of this disease.
-Most of the early symptoms are similar to that of other conditions, such as irritable bowel syndrome (IBS).
+Ovarian cancers are often referred to as “silent killers” as there are no reliable signs and symptoms in the early stages of this disease.
+Most of the early symptoms of ovarian cancer are similar to that of other conditions, such as irritable bowel syndrome (IBS).
 However, if ovarian cancers cause symptoms, it includes:

 Advanced stage symptoms include:

 Cancers usually develop when some abnormal cells in the ovary begin to multiply at an uncontrollable rate creating a mass of abnormal cells.
 Some of these tumors are benign (non-cancerous), while others may be malignant (cancerous).

 The following factors may increase the risk of ovarian cancer: